“You wouldn’t think we were being rude if we asked whether you could find another seat, would you?”

 Amelie: Amelie slowly uncrosses her legs as she sits up and listens intently to the current speaker.
 While history is certainly her passion, it’s not just Mrs. Maurier’s recollections that have her so interested.
 If anyone can help her track down the sword’s family line, it’s the city clerk who knows everything about the city’s roots and history.

 After that realization passes, Amelie allows herself to be taken in by the aged woman’s words.
 She nods along and feel the pain that every historian feels at one time or another.
 Those who ignore the past are doomed to relive it.
-The tales of her being a young woman when WWII ended are interesting, but the young woman finds that the further back in time Mrs. Maurier goes, the higher her own interest gets.
+Her stories about being a young woman when WWII ended are interesting, but Amelie finds that the further back in time Mrs. Maurier goes, the higher her own interest climbs.
 Hearing about the ancestor who dumped chamber pots over the heads of Union occupiers makes her grin.
-As an outsider in the politics of the American Civil War, she chuckles at the actions of those who Northern histories paint as the villain.
+She’s an outsider to the politics of the American Civil War, and it makes her chuckle at the actions of people who Northern histories paint as the villains.

 When all is said and done, plans and questions are already forming the back of Amelie’s head as she watches the wizened old lady hobble back to her seat.
 As she sits back in her own, the young woman reflects on all the speakers and ticks boxes in her head.
 She’s sure that she needs to visit at least one of them about the history of French immigrants to NOLA.